juaml/junifer/docs/maintaining.rst

 increments the *MICRO* segment and appends *devN*.
 This is considered a pre-release.

-The CI scripts will publish every tag with the format *v.X.Y.Z* to Pypi as version "X.Y.Z".
+The CI scripts will publish every tag with the format *v.X.Y.Z* to PyPI as version "X.Y.Z".
 Additionally, for every push to main, it will be published as pre-release to PyPI.